-Upon observing the Morse key knob in the Mk.IV replica constructed by Peter Sables on page 8, it appeared to be a 'Key W.T.
-8A No. 2 Mk.II' (Design 2, variation A), readily available.
-While the base is wide, it can be adapted by carefully removing small parts from the sides for fitting.
-Additionally, extending the height of the key knob with one or more washers might be necessary.
+Upon observation of the Morse key knob in the Mk.IV replica constructed by Peter Sables on page 8, it appeared to be a Key W.T.
+8A No. 2 Mk.II (Design 2, variation A).
+Because the base of this readily available key is too wide for fitting in a Mk.IV replica, it can be adapted by carefully removing small parts from the sides.
+Additionally, it might be necessary to extend the height of the key knob with a few washers.